-General-use top dressing mix shall be used, and should be primarily sand with minimum organic matter.
+General-use top dressing mix shall be used and should be primarily sand with minimal organic matter.
+It is best to aerate turf areas prior to topdressing operations.

-- Frequency: most effective when done lightly and frequently. - Each application should be about 1⁄4 inch.
+- Frequency: most effective when done lightly and frequently. - Each application should be about 1/4 inch. - Heavily top-dressed turf areas may required floating with a boxed float and/or drag mat to shave down high areas and fill in low areas to create a consistent, uniform surface.

-Over-seeding